GiggInnovations/gigg-knowledge-base/gpt_competition_types_overview.md

 - Ultimately, there are lots of variations you can do with a Site Challenge.
 When setting these up, we recommend working closely with the CS team to understand what is best for your upcoming Challenge.

+## Note
+Campaigns are treated the same as competitions and challenges.
+All 3 are synonomous